Hopac/Hopac/README.md

 The .Net framework already provides several layers of support for parallel, asynchronous, and concurrent (PAC) programming.
 Do we really need another library?
-In here I will try to briefly highlight some problems with some of those existing layers.
+In here, I will try to briefly highlight some problems with some of those existing layers.

 One of the most basic ways .Net enables PAC is via threads, synchronization